Here is our pick for the top venues offering Men's haircuts from around Australia.

 To shave or not to shave?
 A full square beard can lend the jawline a more chiseled look.

-If you have a square face shape… The cheekbones and length of the face similar in size, much like the round face shape.
+The cheekbones and length of the face similar in size, much like the round face shape.
 The only different is the jawline is angular.

 In order to highlight the strong jawline, opt for a clean, close cut such as an undercut, buzz cut or crew cut.
 Keep things sharp around the edges.
 If you prefer a longer style, choose one that adds volume to the top such as quiffs, messy crops, long comb overs or the traditional slick back.